Report, synopsis, map: All documents can be downloaded here in English and other languages.

 This year's Global Hunger Index shows that hunger levels in many countries need urgent attention.

-Nine countries – the Central African Republic, Madagascar, Yemen, the Democratic Republic of the Congo, Lesotho, Niger, Burundi, Somalia and South Sudan – have alarming levels of hunger, and 34 have serious levels of hunger.
+Six countries - Chad, Madagascar, Yemen, Burundi, Somalia and South Sudan - have alarming levels of hunger, and 34 have serious levels of hunger.
 Food insecurity persists in some areas even in regions and countries that are performing well.
-However, there are signs of progress: for example, contrary to the trend, seven countries have achieved reductions of five points or more between their 2015 and 2023 GHI scores, including Bangladesh and Nepal.
+However, there are signs of progress: for example, contrary to the trend, five countries have achieved reductions of five points or more between their 2016 and 2024 GHI scores, including Bangladesh and Nepal.

 How is the Global Hunger Index Calculated?